 For further information about the Jones Act, please visit the Maritime Cabotage Task Force.

 The domestic segment of the American merchant marine operating on the Great Lakes, the inland waterways, and in the coastwise, intercoastal, and domestic offshore trades carries a combined total of over one billion short tons of cargo each year.
 The major products moving in the domestic trade are crude petroleum, raw materials, coal, chemicals, and farm products.
 Traditional liner cargoes and manufactured products move between the contiguous 48 states and Alaska, Hawaii, Puerto Rico and Guam.
 In order to maintain market share, the domestic fleet must compete successfully with alternative modes of inland transportation, including railroads, trucking, and occasionally, airfreight.
 It is a vital component of the overall transportation network serving our country.

 The Jones Act fleet is strong and continues to grow.
 The fleet is being continuously upgraded and renewed and has become increasingly productive through innovation, composition, and the introduction of new ships.
 The business opportunities provided by the Jones Act have encouraged large investments in vessels, shipyard modernization and other marine transportation assets.
-In fact, another 21 vessels scheduled to be delivered between 2009 and 2011 will enter the Jones Act fleet.
+In fact, another 21 vessels were delivered between 2009 and 2011 and entered the Jones Act fleet.